LozinskiMatthew/med-assistant-project/README.md

 This builds and runs the following services:

-    Django backend for user management and PostgreSQL
+    Django backend for user management

+    PostgreSQL as a database

     FastAPI container hosting the RAG logic

     Angular frontend exposed at http://localhost:4200

 ## ✅ That’s It!
-You now have a fully running production-grade RAG system on your local machine — ready for:
+You now have a fully running production-grade RAG system on your local machine simply enter http://localhost:4200, once the containers will be running, the app is ready for:

     🔬 Experimentation